 Prior to implementation, all the training was by branch office, so this was the first opportunity to bring people together by their role.

 AVI gathers questions from customers and the employees, and addresses their issues as a group.
 This ensures consistency, and makes sure that processes are the same for each office across the organization.
 These meetings also allow for group discussions on how to handle certain issues as they arise, which helps establish best practices.

-Two years later, AVI still holds Power User Sessions, but with less frequency, more like once a month.
+Years later, AVI still holds Power User Sessions, but with less frequency, more like once a month.

 Prior to implementation, the training phase was a pretty long process because AVI has so many regional offices, and each office needed to be travelled to in order to execute the necessary training.
-“It took substantial resources and support from Solutions360 just to get out there and deliver the training,” says Lettau.
+“It took substantial resources and support from Solutions360 just to get out there and deliver the training,” says Apelt.

 Getting all the documentation in line was another critical success factor.
-“We definitely had the support of the Solutions360 team to make sure we had our reference documentation prepared prior to the implementation,” Lettau reports.
+“We definitely had the support of the Solutions360 team to make sure we had our reference documentation prepared prior to the implementation,” Apelt reports.

 To this day, Solutions360 provides ongoing support to AVI, which is a strong differentiator.
-“It is appealing that the Solutions360 team understands our business, and can act as business consultants at the same time,” Lettau concludes.
+“It is appealing that the Solutions360 team understands our business, and can act as business consultants at the same time,” Apelt concludes.